TilakChad/TilakChad.github.io/index.md

 ## The obvious way
 The obvious way to draw thick lines in renderer is to use builtin function to adjust line thickness.
 In case of OpenGL, it is <br>
-`glLineWidth(width)`, where width is in screen pixel
+`glLineWidth(width)`, where width is in screen pixel <br>
 <br>
-DirectX have no such builtin function but don't worry.
+DirectX has no such builtin function but don't worry.
 You aren't alone who can't draw nice lines xD.
 There's no current GPU that can draw thick lines natively in the hardware.
 OpenGL fakes the thick line by drawing polygons.

 The output for a typical line with width 15 as drawn by OpenGL is :